For Agents

 Read the authenticated player's blocked-server list and certificates

-Patterns agents use Mojang API API for, with concrete tasks.
+Patterns agents use Mojang API for, with concrete tasks.

 ★ Server-Side Online-Mode Authentication